awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

  This example creates a destination using a Kinesis stream called RecipientStream, and a role that enables CloudWatch Logs to write data to it\.

+When the destination is created, CloudWatch Logs sends a test message to the destination on the recipient account’s behalf\.
+When the subscription filter is active later, CloudWatch Logs sends log events to the destination on the source account’s behalf\.

 **To create a destination**

-1. Create a destination stream in Kinesis\.
+1. In the recipient account, create a destination stream in Kinesis\.
 At a command prompt, type:

    ```
    aws kinesis create-stream --stream-name "RecipientStream" --shard-count 1
    ```

 1. Wait until the Kinesis stream becomes active\.
 You can use the **aws kinesis describe\-stream** command to check the **StreamDescription\.StreamStatus** property\.
-In addition, take note of the **StreamDescription\.StreamARN** value because it will be passed to CloudWatch Logs later:
+In addition, take note of the **StreamDescription\.StreamARN** value because you will pass it to CloudWatch Logs later:

    ```
    aws kinesis describe-stream --stream-name "RecipientStream"